An official website of the State of Oregon

 Screening and treatment for medical conditions (such as cataracts, glaucoma, injury)

-For other adults, glasses are covered only for certain medical conditions.
+For other adults, routine vision exams are covered every 24 months.
+Glasses are covered only for certain medical conditions.
 These include aphakia, keratoconus, or after cataract surgery.

 Home health care: